 Decreasing the risk of injury, especially for those patients who are fall risks, is another advantage of aquatic therapy.
 The water provides security to those patients who are susceptible to losing their balance.
 The buoyancy of water provides a non-threatening environment and allows patients to get into certain positions and make particular movements they may not be able to make on the land.

 Aquatic therapy can also increase heart rate and work the cardiovascular system more efficiently because patients are able to perform these quicker movements.
 This can lead to improvements in overall cardiovascular and respiratory health.
 In a recent study done on individuals with COPD (chronic obstructive pulmonary disease), those that received aquatic therapy, vs individuals that were trained in a therapy gym, reported that they had less fatigue and less breathlessness when completing activities of daily living such as showering and dressing.
 They also noted improved stamina and ability to complete tasks such as walking long distances and shopping.

 The researchers performing the study felt that the water-based exercise program was more beneficial because of the effect of buoyancy, which supports the body weight while reducing the forces on the joints and allowing for greater movements.
 They also attributed the improvements made by this group to how the warm water assisted in pain control by improving blood circulation and also provided resistance to movements.
 It is more difficult to move your arms through water than it is to move them through air.
 Your heart has to work harder to push against the resistance that water provides, and therefore this effect also helped these individuals to build endurance.
 Moving through water is an added challenge to the body without placing an added stress to already painful joints.

-If you think you may have a hamstring strain, contact Total Performance Physical Therapy to schedule an appointment.
+If you think you may benefit from aquatic therapy, contact Total Performance PT to schedule an appointment with a physical therapist.